-Select to set which doors will unlock when pressing on the RKE transmitter, select All Doors or Driver Door.
+This allows selection of which doors will unlock when pressing an on the RKE transmitter, select from All Doors or Driver Door.

 When set to Driver Door, the driver door will unlock the first time is pressed and all doors will unlock when the button is pressed a second time.
 When set to All Doors, all of the doors will unlock at the first press of.